even4void/aliquote/content/post/multiple-comparisons-and-p-value-adjustment.md

 (Adjusted p values reported -- single-step method)
 ```

 As can be seen, we obtain the same result.
-There is also a `plot` method that displays difference of means in a more convenient way (see `?plot.glht`.
+There is also a `plot` method that displays difference of means in a more convenient way (see `?plot.glht`).

 The main interface to `glht()` is the option `linfct`, which stands for linear function in the (G)LM framework.
 Any contrast can be passed directly (as a vector or matrix) to `glht()` or one can choose among those already constructed with the `contrMat()` function.
 Available contrasts coding are: Dunnett, Tukey, Sequen, AVE, Changepoint, Williams, Marcus, McDermott, UmbrellaWilliams, GrandMean.
-They all are referenced from Bretz et al.<sup>(4)</sup>.
+They all are referenced from Bretz et al.<sup>(4)</sup>

 As for R default contrast coding scheme (i.e., treatment contrast), the default contrasts are Dunnett contrast, that is all k-1 comparisons are done with reference to the baseline, taken as the first level of the unordered factor.